MISHHF93/Lumanagi/README.md

 # Lumangi App

-This app was created automatically by Base44.
+This app was ai generated.
 It's a Vite+React app that communicates with the VITE API.

 ## Running the app